wzptech/wzptech.github.io/_posts/2023-07-02-MLE_Intern_at_BOC.md

 During my time as a Quantitative Machine Learning Intern in the bustling financial hub of Shanghai, China, within a dynamic Fintech Department from April to July 2023, I embarked on a deep-dive into the fusion of advanced machine learning and **high-frequency trading (HFT)**.

+## Highlight

+- Design, training, optimization, deployment and trading algorithm design, development and optimization of time series based Transformer, GPT, BERT architecture for high frequency trading models.

+- Analyze large amounts of financial market data, discover and interpret patterns, and work with a team of software engineers to embed the models into trading systems.

 ## Related Work

 ### Leveraging Time Series and Transformer Models: